Formula and interpretation

 Is BMI a diagnosis?

-No. BMI is a screening estimate and should not be used alone to diagnose health.
+No. BMI is a screening estimate and is not enough on its own to diagnose health.

 Why can BMI be misleading?